 As you can tell from the clarity, that picture is zoomed in.
 We stopped on the side of Mulholland Drive to get this picture.
 To give you an idea, we were in a little tour bus on a very curvy mountainside road FAR FAR away from the actual sign.
 I am sure this is probably the closest we could get without being a billionaire or a mountain goat, but it was a little disappointing and made me wonder how in the hell all those kids from Beverly Hills 90210 got up there after graduation.

 Yes, I realize they made it for television.

 But we got to see Drew Carey’s trash cans!

 Our tour guide really loved his job, and it translated into being an amazing tour guide.
 He told us stories to fill gaps of time at stoplights, let us know how he loved old Holywood glam (me too), and gave us backstories on certain parts of the towns we were going through.

 It was when he didn’t look at his binder of required information that the tour became much more than the usual celebrity homes tour.

 But this is my takeaway from this portion of the tour- we are paying our celebrities and music artists WAY too much money.

 Wayyyyyy too much money.

 WAYYYYYY too much money.

-I didn’t regret spending the money on this tour at all but I would spend more time researching tours to see if there were more things I could see.
+I didn’t regret spending the money on this tour at all, but I would spend more time researching tours to see if there were more things I could see.
 Next time, I would find a tour that shows more of the movie and television locations rather than celebrity homes.
-Because honestly, I could care less where Justin Bieber lives, I just want to see where Chico and The Man was filmed.
+Because honestly, I couldn’t care less where Justin Bieber lives, I just want to see where they filmed Chico and The Man.